hodoje/cc/README.md

   - Compute's app.config is assigned with keys for which value is an absolute path!
   - The logic is that at one time only a single dll can be executed.
   - This gives us a history of only one dll.
+  - Exercise 5 files are in the "Exercise 5" folder.

 Project stage A translation (originally it's written on Serbian Latin):